alfy32/school/cs-5050/hw4/code/results/README.md

 DnC 4 |  ''   |  ''   |  ''   |  NA   |  ~2^20 ?2
  SB   |  ''   |  ''   |  ''   |  ''   |  NA

 *?1 The recursive seems to be at a slope that is slightly less then the dynamic.
-So It might pass a very large numbers.*
+So It might cross at very large numbers.*

 *?2 2^20 is a projection.
 I don't have enough results to be sure.*